HermanL02/WarwickUniversity-Notes/202309/Lab 2.md

 #### Task 1.2
 ![[Pasted image 20231204144745.png]]
 ### Explanation
-The result of Task 1.1 shows that the injected
+The result of Task 1.1 shows that by using the badfile, we can inject the malicious shell code into the server.
+The result of Task 1.2 shows that a reverse shell is already connected to the 10.9.0.1 7070.
 ## Explanation